-Further to this, the City is developing and implementing state-of-the-art technologies for ensuring effective drainage of stormwater into the lakes and wetland systems in the Yellagonga Regional Park.
-The device referred to as a "Gross Pollutant Trap" is designed to safely catch and remove some of the contaminant material contained in stormwater.
+Further to this, the City has developed and implemented state-of-the-art technologies for ensuring effective drainage of stormwater into the lakes and wetland systems in the Yellagonga Regional Park.
+The device referred to as a "Gross Pollutant Trap" is designed to safely catch and remove all of the contaminants contained in stormwater.
 If not removed, contaminants can have long-term negative impacts on the vegetation and species that inhabit the lake and wetland systems.